Storage Hardware Overview

 The right tool

-As you consider setting up data storage for a photo collection, one important consideration is the separation between primary storage and backup storage.
+As you consider setting up data storage for a photo or video collection, one important consideration is the separation between primary storage and backup storage.
 Keep this distinction in mind as you evaluate what the right tool is for each job.
-The primary data is the main version of your image files, and the backup versions are those only meant to be used in the event something happens to the primary.
+The primary data is the main version of your image and footage files, and the backup versions are those only meant to be used in the event something happens to the primary.

 Primary storage